ABOUT THE ORGANIZATION

 Reporting to the President & CEO, the Chief OD Officer leads a team of three including the Human Resources (HR) Director, HR Generalist, and HR Benefits Specialist.
 This role serves the organization from its onsite location in York, Pennsylvania.
 In exchange for the expertise and strategic leadership of the Chief OD Officer, CPC is offering an annual salary in the range of $95,000 to $100,000 and a comprehensive benefits package including but not limited to medical, dental, and vision coverage, a Health Savings Plan, 401k and Roth investment opportunities including an employer match, and accrued paid time off.

 Nonprofit HR is committed to fostering and maintaining a work environment where diversity, equity, and inclusion (DEI) are fully integrated into everything we do for the benefit of our employees and the clients that we serve.
 To fully realize our goal, we prioritize our understanding of the complexities of DEI within our workforce to inform our approach to talent management.
-We believe that this guides how we do our work, advise our clients to operationalize DEI and position our content and educational opportunities to help strengthen the talent management capacity of the social impact sector.
+We believe that this guides how we do our work, advises our clients to operationalize DEI and position our content and educational opportunities to help strengthen the talent management capacity of the social impact sector.
 See the full statement.